 For more information about EllaOne see the patient information leaflet here.

 There is also more information on EllaOne's UK website: www.ellaone.co.uk

 The other morning after pills contain the medication levonorgestrel, which is a type of hormone that prevents pregnancy.
-The pills that contain levonorgestrel can be taken up to 3 days (72 hours) after sex.
+The pills that contain levonorgestrel can be taken up to three days (72 hours) after sex.
 Women who are obese may need to take a double dose of levonorgestrel-based pills.

 Levonelle and Escapelle are two morning after pills that contain levonorgestrel 1.5mg and are available in Malta.

 Escapelle's website allows you to find pharmacies that sell it, and it also covers Malta: